How To Support Your Gut Health

 • Pickles: Briny, fermented cucumbers have probiotics.
 The key word here is fermented — many store-bought pickles are made using vinegar instead of traditional fermentation.
 Make sure to opt for pickles that contain live cultures instead of those that have been prepared with vinegar.
 Both types of pickles taste great, but only one contains probiotics!

 • Sauerkraut: Like kimchi, sauerkraut is made by fermenting cabbage.
 However, sauerkraut is a dish native to Europe rather than Asia.
-Some Westerners prefer the taste of sauerkraut over kimchi, since one may be more familiar than the other.
-However, both sauerkraut and kimchi have probiotics.

 • Kombucha: A popular fermented drink, kombucha is made by introducing live cultures into tea.
 This combination tastes fizzy, tangy, and absolutely delicious.
 Kombucha has probiotics, but not all kombucha is made the same.
 Many brands use excessive amounts of added sugar, which can reduce the benefits of the drink for your gut.
 If you choose to get probiotics from kombucha, consider making your own, or opt for a brand that uses minimal added sugar.